Criteria for generalized translation-invariant frames: Applications and examples

 where $t_{0}$ and $R$ are given in \eqref{eq:Calderon-wavelet} and \eqref{eq:R-wavelet}, respectively.
 Then $\{D_{a_j} T_{\gamma} \psi_{\ell} \}_{j \in J, \gamma \in \Gamma,\ell \in L}$ forms a frame for $L^2 (G)$ with bounds $a_1$ and $b_1$. \end{theorem}

 The wavelet system in \eqref{eq:wavelet-dilation-group} is defined with respect to an arbitrary family of automorphisms $\mathcal{A} \subseteq \aut(G)$.
 For such general systems, the LIC, and hence $\alpha$-LIC and $1$-UCP, are not necessarily satisfied whenever the system satisfies the CC-con\-di\-tion.
 However, under additional assumptions on the family $\mathcal{A} \subseteq \aut(G)$, simple sufficient conditions and characterizations for the LIC are known.
 For example, for a family $\{a_j\}_{j \in J} \subset \aut(G)$ for which the adjoints $\{\hat{a}_j \}_{j \in J}$ are \emph{expanding} in the sense of \cite[Definition 18]{barbieri2017calderon}, the LIC is automatically satisfied for any system satisfying the CC-con\-di\-tion.
-In particular, for families $\mathcal{A} \subset \aut(G)$ forming an infinite cyclic group under function composition, i.e., $\mathcal{A} = \{a^j \; | \; j \in \mathbb{Z} \}$ for some $a \in \aut(G)$, several sufficient conditions for the LIC are known.
-In \cite{MR2283810}, it is shown that the LIC for wavelet systems with such a dilation group is equivalent to locally integrability of the Calder\'on sum $t_0$, provided that the adjoint automorphisms are expansive in the sense of \cite[Proposition 4.9]{MR2283810}.
+In particular, for a cyclic group $\mathcal{A} = \langle a \rangle$ generated by $a \in \aut(G)$, several simple sufficient conditions for the LIC are known.
+For example, if the underlying group $G$ possesses a compact open subgroup, the dilation group can be assumed to be expanding in the sense of \cite{benedetto2004wavelet, benedetto2004examples}.
+For systems on such groups, the LIC possesses a simple characterization \cite{MR2283810}.
+For a general locally compact abelian group $G$, it is shown in \cite{MR2283810} that the LIC for wavelet systems associated to $\mathcal{A} = \langle a \rangle$ is equivalent to locally integrability of the Calder\'on sum $t_0$, provided that the adjoint automorphisms are expansive in the sense of \cite[Proposition 4.9]{MR2283810}.
 See also~\cite[Proposition 2.7]{MR2746669} for the same result on $G = \mathbb{R}^d$.
 In this latter setting, the characterization of the LIC holds in fact for any wavelet system satisfying the so-called \emph{lattice counting estimate}.
 In \cite{BownikNonexpanding2015}, Bownik and the first named author show that the lattice counting estimate holds for all dilations $A \in \mathrm{GL}_d (\mathbb{R})$ with $\abs{\det{A}}\neq 1$ and for almost every translation lattice $\Gamma$ with respect an invariant probability measure on the set of lattices.
 As a consequence, Theorem~\ref{thm:GTInec_little-l2} and \ref{thm:GTIsufficient_CC} are applicable for almost all wavelet systems in $L^2(\R^d)$ in the probabilistic sense of \cite{BownikNonexpanding2015}.

 The remainder of this subsection is devoted to two examples for which phase cancellations in \eqref{eq:R-wavelet} can occur and for which such cancellations cannot be expected.
 Both examples take place in $L^2 (\mathbb{R}^d)$.
 In this setting, any automorphism is given by $x \mapsto Ax$ for some $A \in \mathrm{GL}_d (\mathbb{R})$.
 For such an automorphism, the modulus reads $|\det A|$ and the adjoint is $A^T$.
 A discrete, co-compact subgroup $\Gamma \subseteq \mathbb{R}^d$ is a full-rank lattice in $\mathbb{R}^d$, i.e., $\Gamma = C \mathbb{Z}^d$ for some $C \in \mathrm{GL}_d (\mathbb{R})$.
 The annihilator $\Gamma^{\perp}$ of a full-rank lattice $\Gamma \subseteq \mathbb{R}^d$ can be identified with the dual lattice $\Gamma^{\ast} = C^{\sharp} \mathbb{Z}^d$, where $C^{\sharp} := (C^T)^{-1}$.